olikraus/scad/winston_freer/README.md

 ## Suggested Postprocessing

 * Use black filament
-* Clean all parts with grade 80 sendpaper or emery paper
+* Clean all parts with grade 80 sandpaper or emery paper
 * Paint all sides of all parts with black color
 * Use a bright color to paint the detached tiles on the parts